Dencyh/orders-schedule_combiner/readme.md

-#  Schedule and orders transformer
+#  Schedule and orders combiner